 Representation in North Carolina bicycle injury cases

 North Carolina lawyer and Bike Law founder Ann Groninger's motivations for focusing her practice on bicycle cases are selfish ones.
 She rides her bike for transportation and recreation and wants to be able to do it safely.
 Ann also believes that improving North Carolina bicycle safety will encourage more people to ride, which makes communities better places to live.
 By enforcing the rights of cyclists who get hit, she’s helping to prevent the next crash.
-With offices in Charlotte and Chapel Hill, Ann represents cyclists in Asheville, Raleigh, Durham, Greenville, Wilmington, Fayetteville, and throughout the State.
+With offices in Charlotte and Durham, Ann represents cyclists in Asheville, Raleigh, Durham, Greenville, Wilmington, Fayetteville, and throughout the State.

 Ann has been a full-time bicycle lawyer for over 5 years.
 She was the first network lawyer for Bike Law.
 She has helped create and solidify Bike Law’s unique mission of client and cause advocacy.
 Because of the unique challenges posed by arcane contributory negligence law, Ann has tried and won bicycle cases across the state.
 Ann has ridden a bicycle everywhere she has lived (North Carolina, New Jersey, New York, Michigan, Louisiana) and around the world (Italy, Germany, Switzerland, Chile, Nepal).
 Ann has also spent the last 15+ years in North Carolina courtrooms, fighting for the rights of individuals.
 Bike Law North Carolina is a combination of these passions.

 Read about her horrible morning ride in Charlotte here.